parallaxinc/Spin-IDE_iOS/ReadMe.txt

 14. Project and file names that differ only by case can no longer be created using the IDE.

+15. Added Jen's new artwork--looks great!

 Other features and fixes needed for a solid release
 ---------------------------------------------------

 1. Support a terminal.

-2. Get final artwork.

-3. Display errors in a more friendly way.
+2. Display errors in a more friendly way.

-4. Support download to EPROM, not just RAM.
+3. Support download to EPROM, not just RAM.

-5. The navigation control does not show up on main view until the program rotates to landscape once.
+4. The navigation control does not show up on main view until the program rotates to landscape once.

-6. Opening and editing large files takes too long due to syntax coloring.
+5. Opening and editing large files takes too long due to syntax coloring.

-7. Support collapsing the side panel in landscape view.
+6. Support collapsing the side panel in landscape view.

-8. Support different font sizes in the editor.
+7. Support different font sizes in the editor.

-9. Allow emailing (in and out) of zipped spin projects.
+8. Allow emailing (in and out) of zipped spin projects.

+9. Sumbit iOS Changes to the Spin comopiler as a repository branch.

 Other features and fixes that would be nice someday
 ---------------------------------------------------